gautham-98/3DBbox/README.md

   <img src="fig/utonia.png" width="400"/>

 - Explore architecture changes that could help improve on the rotation error.
 The problem with learning rotation is fundamental and was seen with multiple architectural changes and loss representations.
-This has to be explored more.
+This has to be explored more, perhaps with reference to 6D pose estimation libraries.